Silver meets Steampunk

 The “Mad Professor” of the knife world regularly invents folders that make everything else in the knife cosmos look like mere background props.
 His creations, shaped by retro-futurism and steampunk aesthetics, are fine mechanical masterpieces – complex, playful, and yet somehow perfectly usable for everyday carry.

 The Aronax Slipjoint, developed in collaboration with Bastards Knives, is more than just a namesake: Professor Pierre Aronnax was the main character in Jules Verne’s classic 20,000 Leagues Under the Sea – one of the most important steampunk novels ever written.
-And when you hold the Aronax in your hand, you can almost imagine grim Captain Nemo himself pulling it from his jacket pocket.
+And when you hold the Arronax in your hand, you can almost imagine grim Captain Nemo himself pulling it from his jacket pocket.

 You can choose between two fascinating variants: